If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Chapter Goals:

-- Make connections between obesity and the prevalence of disease.
+- Make connections between obesity and the prevalence of the disease.

-- Find the essential, healthy, and obese values of body fat for both sexes.
+- Find the essential, healthy, and obese body fat values for both sexes.

 - Know the different types of body fat and the regional storage types.